 Mutual respect, trust, support and benefit, guided by our governance and ethical frameworks, underpin our relationships throughout our supply-chain.
 The group has developed a set of conduct criteria and standards for suppliers which form part of a supplier due diligence initiative.
 Where non-conforming suppliers are identified, appropriate action is taken according to the circumstances.

-Integral to our value chain is our commitment to being a leader in sustainable development and identifying competitive advantages through solutions that help customers achieve their sustainability objectives, facilitate a transition to lower carbon economies and expand into related opportunities.
+Integral to our value chain is our responsible citizenship programme and identifying competitive advantages through solutions that help customers achieve their sustainability objectives, facilitate a transition to lower carbon economies and expand into related opportunities.

-Barloworld represents leading international OEMs and brands such as Audi, Avis, BMW, Caterpillar, Ford, General Motors, Hyster, Jaguar Land Rover, Massey Ferguson, Mazda, Mercedes-Benz, Toyota, Volkswagen, and others.
+Barloworld is a distributor of leading international brands providing integrated rental, fleet management, product support and logistics solutions.
+The core divisions of the group comprise Equipment (earthmoving equipment and power systems), Automotive (car rental, motor retail, fleet services, used vehicles and disposal solutions) and Logistics (logistics management and supply chain optimisation).
+We offer flexible, value adding, innovative business solutions to our customers backed by leading global brands.
+The brands we represent on behalf of our principals include Caterpillar, Avis, Budget, Mercedes-Benz, Toyota, Volkswagen, Audi, BMW, Ford, Mazda, and others.
 The group is therefore part of supply chains that reflect international best practice in the manufacture, sale, service, support and disposal of products.
 These standards are complemented by Barloworld’s own ethics1, values2 and standards.
 We are committed to working with suppliers to ensure our customers’ objectives are met and their competitive position enhanced.
 A number of our principals have been included on various environmental and/or sustainability related indices, further supporting their reputation as responsible leading companies.

 Mindful of our responsibilities in our value chain and a number of initiatives have been implemented to assess and limit any potential risks emanating through our supply chain.
-We have assessed our principals that account for the majority (some 55%) of our procurement spend, for environmental, labour, human rights, bribery and corruption, and corporate citizenship risks.
-Save for the area of concern reflected below, the remainder have been assessed as low risk rating.
+We have assessed our principals that account for the majority (some 45%) of our procurement spend, for environmental, labour, human rights, bribery and corruption, and corporate citizenship risks.
+All principals have been assessed as low risk.

 Third party service providers and suppliers (TPSP&S) in all business divisions have been subjected to a risk assessment and due-diligence process in relation to bribery and corruption.
 This due diligence process involves the integration a more rigorous screening of TPSP&S into the existing procurement processes and setting clearly defined minimum requirements.
 This process is now applied to new TPSP&S and is ongoing for existing TPSP&S, in accordance with the Barloworld due diligence policy.